BN - Understanding UW Payline Adjustment Page (View Access)

 Users who have view-only access to the UW Payline Adjustment Page are able to view both the 'Earnings/General Deductions' tab and the 'Benefit Deductions' tab.
 This document is intended to help the user understand information contained on the 'Benefit Deductions' tab.

-The Benefit Deductions tab includes two sections.
 The top section above the solid blue line shows identifying information about the employee, such as Name, Business Unit and Empl Rcd.
-This section is displayed regardless of the secondary tabs below the solid blue line.
-There are also two fields included in this section that are primarily used for processing purposes behind the scenes: 'Load Status' and 'PSHUP Creation Dt'.
+This section is displayed regardless of the information displayed below the blue line.
+The two fields included in this section that are primarily used for processing purposes behind the scenes are the 'Load Status' and 'PSHUP Creation Dt':

 Below the solid blue line is the information related to each of the payline adjustments, which are also known as one-time deductions.
 Pertinent data is located primarily on three of the four secondary tabs.
-Below is a description of each tab and key fields:
+Below is an outline of each tab on the UW Payline Adjustment page.